Carnivore Diet

 Her experiments are shifting the way archaeologists understand the site — and the period when it was built.
 Their initial interpretations made the site sound a bit like a US college fraternity house: lots of male hunters on a hilltop, washing down barbecued antelope with vats of lukewarm beer at occasional celebrations.
 “Nobody really thought of the possibility of plant consumption” on a large scale, Dietrich says.

-12, Dietrich argues the ‘barbecue and beer’ interpretation is way off.
+In a study late last year12, Dietrich argues the ‘barbecue and beer’ interpretation is way off.
 The sheer number of grain-processing tools at Göbekli Tepe suggest that even before farming took hold, cereals were a daily staple, not just part of an occasional fermented treat.

 Nature 594, 488-491 (2021)